 Starting Point & First Check Point

 There are 2 different starting points to get to the summit.
-The first one through Toya Bungkah, the trail is right behind the temple.
+The first one is through Toya Bungkah, the trail is right behind the temple.
 And compared to another starting point, this is the shortest one.
 The other is located near Pura Jati.

 Along with the rising sun, witness Mount Abang, Mount Agung, and Lake Batur from here.
 The journey is not the end though.
 Hikers can go down near the crater area as well.
 As Mount Batur is still an active volcano, it’s easy to spot hot steams from vents around.